sundelinustc/IBMMA/README.md

 -- Sheet "demographic_clinical" indicates the path to the .xlsx file and the name of the sheet for demographic and clinical information.

--- Sheet "data_path" lists the path(s) to the folders of data that were the outputs of some preprocessing softwares such as HalfPipe.
+-- Sheet "data_path" lists the path(s) to the folders of data that were the outputs of some preprocessing softwares such as HALFPIPE.

 -- Sheet "data_pattern" lists the pattern (part of a file name) of files of interest.
 For example, "_feature-fALFF_alff.nii.gz" for NIFTI data, "_feature-fALFF_alff.json" contains the important information to the corresponding NIFTI data, and "_feature-fALFF_mask.nii.gz" refers to the corresponding NIFTI mask.